rlucioni/blog/content/posts/mail-forwarding-with-mailgun.md

 Author: Renzo Lucioni
 Tags: email, mailgun, website

 I recently migrated DNS service for this domain to Route 53.
-Doing so meant I could no longer use Google Domains to forward emails send to addresses on the domain.
+Doing so meant I couldn't use Google Domains to forward emails sent to addresses on the domain.
 [Mailgun](https://mailgun.com) turned out to be a solid, free alternative for both receiving and sending email using a custom domain.

 ## Receiving Email